waterfish007/octoprint-box/README.md

 ### Configure which camera to use
 #
-# Available options are:
+#.
+Available options are:
-# - auto: tries first usb webcam, if that's not available tries raspi cam
+#. - auto: tries first usb webcam, if that's not available tries raspi cam
-# - usb: only tries usb webcam
+#. - usb: only tries usb webcam
-# - raspi: only tries raspi cam
+#. - raspi: only tries raspi cam
-#
+#.
-# Defaults to auto
+#.
+Defaults to auto
-#
+#.
 camera="usb"

 ### Additional options to supply to MJPG Streamer for the USB camera
-#
+#.
-# See https://faq.octoprint.org/mjpg-streamer-config for available options
+#.
+See https://faq.octoprint.org/mjpg-streamer-config for available options
-#
+#.
-# Defaults to a resolution of 640x480 px and a framerate of 10 fps
+#.
+Defaults to a resolution of 640x480 px and a framerate of 10 fps
 #
 camera_usb_options="-d /dev/video0 -r 1280x720 -f 10"

 ### Additional webcam devices known to cause problems with -f
-#
+#.
-# Apparently there a some devices out there that with the current
+#.
+Apparently there a some devices out there that with the current
-# mjpg_streamer release do not support the -f parameter (for specifying
+#. mjpg_streamer release do not support the -f parameter (for specifying
-# the capturing framerate) and will just refuse to output an image if it
+#. the capturing framerate) and will just refuse to output an image if it
-# is supplied.
+#. .is supplied.
-#
+#.
-# The webcam daemon will detect those devices by their USB Vendor and Product
+#.
+The webcam daemon will detect those devices by their USB Vendor and Product
-# ID and remove the -f parameter from the options provided to mjpg_streamer.
+#.
+ID and remove the -f parameter from the options provided to mjpg_streamer.
 #
-# By default, this is done for the following devices:
+#. .By default, this is done for the following devices:
-#   Logitech C170 (046d:082b)
+#.
+Logitech C170 (046d:082b)
-#   GEMBIRD (1908:2310)
+#.
+GEMBIRD (1908:2310)
-#   Genius F100 (0458:708c)
+#.
+Genius F100 (0458:708c)
-#   Cubeternet GL-UPC822 UVC WebCam (1e4e:0102)
+#.
+Cubeternet GL-UPC822 UVC WebCam (1e4e:0102)
 #
-# Using the following option it is possible to add additional devices.
+#Using the following option it is possible to add additional devices.
 If
-# your webcam happens to show above symptoms, try determining your cam's
+#your webcam happens to show above symptoms, try determining your cam's
-# vendor and product id via lsusb, activating the line below by removing # and
+#vendor and product id via lsusb, activating the line below by removing # and
-# adding it, e.g. for two broken cameras "aabb:ccdd" and "aabb:eeff"
+#adding it, e.g. for two broken cameras "aabb:ccdd" and "aabb:eeff"
-#
+#.
-#   additional_brokenfps_usb_devices=("aabb:ccdd" "aabb:eeff")
+#.   additional_brokenfps_usb_devices=("aabb:ccdd" "aabb:eeff")
-#
+#.
-# If this fixes your problem, please report it back so we can include the device
+#If this fixes your problem, please report it back so we can include the device
-# out of the box: https://github.com/guysoft/OctoPi/issues
+#out of the box: https://github.com/guysoft/OctoPi/issues
 #
 additional_brokenfps_usb_devices=(046d:082d)

 ### Additional options to supply to MJPG Streamer for the RasPi Cam
-#
+#.
-# See https://faq.octoprint.org/mjpg-streamer-config for available options
+#See https://faq.octoprint.org/mjpg-streamer-config for available options
-#
+#.
-# Defaults to 10fps
+#.Defaults to 10fps
-#
+#.
 #camera_raspi_options="-fps 10"

 ### Configuration of camera HTTP output
-#
+#.
-# Usually you should NOT need to change this at all!
+#.
+Usually you should NOT need to change this at all!
 Only touch if you
-# know what you are doing and what the parameters mean.
+#. .know what you are doing and what the parameters mean.
-#
+#.
-# Below settings are used in the mjpg-streamer call like this:
+#Below settings are used in the mjpg-streamer call like this:
-#
+#.
-#   -o "output_http.so -w $camera_http_webroot $camera_http_options"
+#,   -o "output_http.so -w $camera_http_webroot $camera_http_options"
-#
+#.
-# Current working directory is the mjpg-streamer base directory.
+#Current working directory is the mjpg-streamer base directory.
-#
+#.
 camera_http_webroot="./www"
 camera_http_options=“”